 The original Chapel built in 1806

-Who are the non-conformists?
+Who are the nonconformists?

 Union Chapel is a Congregational Church.
 Congregationalists structure the church as independent, self-governing communities.
 Dating back to the late sixteenth century, they promoted a more radical reformation than that of the Church of England.
-As separatists they were exiled, many in the Netherlands and were prominent among those who established the Puritan Commonwealths of New England.
-For this reason, Union Chapel has a piece of Plymouth Rock displayed in the chapel.
+As separatists they were exiled, many in the Netherlands, and were prominent among those who established the Puritan Commonwealths of New England.
+For this reason, Union Chapel has a fragment of Plymouth Rock displayed in the chapel.

 Following the English Civil War, and the brief Commonwealth period, the restored monarchy sought to impose religious uniformity through the requirement for churches to use the Common Prayer Book of 1662.
 Those who would not conform to this were called ‘non-conformists’ or ‘Dissenters’ and forced to establish their own 'Meeting Houses'.